 Prior to the US Supreme Court rendering their ruling resulting in the legalization of same-sex marriage in the US, there were many pro and con arguments related to whether or not same-sex marriage should be legalized.
 Although the list for each side is exhaustive, here are some gay marriage pros and cons that were at the forefront of the question.

-Gay Marriage: Con Arguments (those against same-sex marriage)
+Same-Sex Marriage: Con Arguments (those against same-sex marriage)

 - Same-sex marriage undermines the institution of marriage that has traditionally been defined as being between a man and a woman.

 - Marriage is for procreation (having children) and shouldn’t be extended to same-sex couples since they are not able to produce children together.

 - There are consequences for children of same-sex marriages as children need to have a male father and female mother.

 - Same-sex marriages increase the chances of leading to other unaccepted marriages and non-traditional marriages such as incest, polygamy, and bestiality.

 - Same-sex marriage is consistent with homosexuality, which is immoral and unnatural.

 - Same-sex marriage violated the word of God, thus is incompatible with the beliefs of many religions.

 - Same-sex marriages will result in people having their tax dollars used to support something that they don’t believe in or believe is wrong.